pdpipe/pdpipe/README.rst

 📋 Adding doctests
 ------------------

-Please notice that for ``pdoc3`` - the Python package used to generate the html documentation files for ``pdpipe`` - to successfully include doctests in the generated documentation files, the whole doctest must be indented in relation to the opening multi-string indentation, like so:
+Please notice that in order to successfully include doctests in the generated documentation files, the whole doctest must be indented in relation to the opening multi-string indentation, like so:

 .. code-block:: python